A $3,000 loan could be a few clicks away.

 Tips for a good application

-- Avoid taking out a loan you’re certain you won’t be able to repay on time.
-Consider a smaller loan for just the amount you need urgently.
+- Avoid taking out a loan you’re know you won’t be able to repay on time — this can start a cycle of debt.

 - Avoid simply picking the first lender you come across.
 You could save money on interest and fees by comparing multiple lenders.
 Remember to consider all costs, including penalty fees for late payments.